-1. We observe that class-agnostic methods for partially supervised instance

-- 2. We propose a teacher-student architecture to perform 'general to classspecific' knowledge transfer.
+- 1. We observe that class-agnostic methods for partially supervised instance segmentation performs poorly due to ambiguous definition of foreground for overlapped objects.
+We analyze that this is because these methods cannot distinguish the main object from other objects in the same bounding box. - 2.
+We propose a teacher-student architecture to perform 'general to class-specific' knowledge transfer.
 The teacher learns general and comprehensive knowledge about foreground objects while the students in contrast delve deeper into specific categories, leading to easier learning and better performance. - 3.
 We apply the proposed method to many recent state-of-the-art approaches to partially supervised instance segmentation and observe consistent performance gain on the challenging COCO dataset.

-2. Related Work
+2. Related work

 Instance Segmentation.
 Instance segmentation is a classical problem in computer vision.
-Roughly, instance segmentation methods can be divided into two

-- 70 categories: 1) top-down detection based and 2) bottom-up grouping-based methods.
-Top-down instance segmentation methods [1, 13, 3, 14, 15, 3] extend the object detection framework, e.g., faster r-cnn [16], with a mask prediction module.
+Roughly, instance segmentation methods can be divided into two categories: 1) top-down detection based and 2) bottom-up grouping-based methods.
+Top-down instance segmentation methods [1,13,3,14,15,3] extend the object detection framework, e.g., faster r-cnn [16], with a mask prediction module.
 Mask R-CNN [1] extends the Faster R-CNN [16] with a FCN [17] branch to segment object area in object bounding boxes.
-FCIS [3] introduces - ${75}$ position-sensetive representations for mask segmentation.
-Liu et al. [15] add - 4 bottom-up path augmentation in addition to the top-down path in FPN [18] to enrich feature representations.
+FCIS [3] introduces position-sensetive representations for mask segmentation.
+Liu et al. [15] add bottom-up path augmentation in addition to the top-down path in FPN [18] to enrich feature representations.
 Mask Scoring R-CNN [13] calibrates the misalignment between mask quality and mask score by introducing a submodule to explicitly predict quality scores.
 Shang et al. [4] ultlize the instance-level contexts to enhance feature representations for instance segmentation.
 Huang et al. [19] use the peak response map from a pretrained classification network for box-supervised instance segmentation.
 Yang et al. [20] propose a one-stage and anchor-free framework for instance segmentation based on boundary point representations.
-Xiang et al. [21] improve the segmentation quality with class-specific semantic feature and instance-specific attributes.
+Xiang et al. [21] improve the segmentation quality with class-specific semantic feature and instancespecific attributes.

 On the other hand, bottom-up instance segmentation methods first obtain a pixel-wise semantic segmentation mask over an image and then group pixels into individual instances.
-Zhang et al. [22, 23] propose to assign instance labels based on local patches and integrate the local results with an MRF.
-[24] pro-

-- 90 poses the deep watershed algorithm to segmentation pixels into instances.
+Zhang et al. [22,23] propose to assign instance labels based on local patches and integrate the local results with an MRF.
+[24] proposes the deep watershed algorithm to segmentation pixels into instances.
 [25] learns bound-aware representations.
 Recently, there are many single-stage instance segmentation methods achieving promising performance in both accuracy and speed.
-InstanceFCN [26] and FCIS [3] use a fully-convolutional network [17] to produce instance-sensitive score maps which contain the relative positions for - each objects instances, and then apply an assembling module to output object instances.
+InstanceFCN [26] and FCIS [3] use a fully-convolutional network [17] to produce instance-sensitive score maps which contain the relative positions for each objects instances, and then apply an assembling module to output object instances.
 PolarMask [27] uses rays at constant angle intervals and then describes the contour of an object using the distance between the center and the edge of the object.
-SOLO [28] assigns categories to each pixel within an instance according to the instance's location, leading to a simple and fast method for in- - stance segmentation with strong performance.
+SOLO [28] assigns categories to each pixel within an instance according to the instance's location, leading to a simple and fast method for instance segmentation with strong performance.
 Generally, bottom-up methods are faster than top-down methods, but with the sacrifice of performance.

 Partially supervised Instance Segmentation.
 Generalizing instance segmentation models to novel categories with limited or weak annotations are useful and challenging.
-In the partially supervised instance segmentation setting, only a subset object categories are mask-annotated, all other categories have only box annotations.
+In the partially supervised instance segmentaion setting, only a subset object categories are mask-annotated, all other categories have only box annotations.
 The model is trained on mask-annotated images and tested on box-annotated images.